 Inanna was a bad ass.
 The ancient goddess was the goddess of almost everything.
 She took a tour of the underworld, did a striptease for the guards and back up top.
 Inanana got the great god, Enki, drunk and stole away his most valuable possession – the Mes.
 She played stripper and barmaid; two reasons why I chose the comic book characters in the bottom pane.
 Stripperella, of course, is a stripper.
 Her pal, Persephone, strips in the TV show but the goddess by that name never voluntarily stripped for the underworld guardians.
 Stripperella is a gadget girl, so she has man tricks up her sleeve like Inanna.
 The goddess has much more power than Stripperella, so I chose to pair her up with the superhero known as the Celestial Madonna.

-Mantis kicks ass and she also served beer.
+Mantis kicks ass and she also served beer as a bargirl in her early life.
 Marvel made her the Celestial Madonna, but she has more in common the other Mary (Magdalene).
-Mantis loves plants, she even had a baby with one (a tree person from an alien race known as the Cotati; she also has plant over plants, like the had with the tree dude’s root.
+Mantis loves plants, she even had a baby with one (a tree person from an alien race known as the Cotati; she also has power over plants, like she had with the tree dude’s root.
 Sounds as if she has all the prerequisites to act as a fertility goddess.
 Mantis gave birth to the Celestial Messiah, known as Sequoia.

 Comic books often borrow from mythology, I see the former as modern myth and the latter as part comic book.
 Many literal fiction authors borrow from myth, so do I. Comic books have a simple form, but a complicated universe.
 Thinking in comic book terms helps simplify the appearance of my writing while complicating my universe.
 Inanna and the Huluppa Tree was a play originating in Miami.
 I write about Florida , everything fits.